 John C. Hunter is associate professor of comparative humanities and director of the comparative humanities program at Bucknell.

 Professor Hunter began his career as a scholar of Renaissance literature and published extensively in that field.
 His research and teaching interests have since expanded to focus on issues of the mind, brain and cultural process.
 He is particularly interested in interdisciplinary questions of how the mind and memory are understood in scientific and cultural contexts.

 Faculty across the University nominated Professor Hunter for the Class of 1956 Lectureship.
 In doing so, they cited his success and innovation as a teacher, saying he challenges students to exceed their own expectations and in turn inspires in them a passion for excellence.
 Students praise him for motivating them to engage deeply with their studies, both in the classroom and outside of it.

 For his inspiring role as both teacher and scholar, Bucknell is delighted to recognize Professor John Hunter with the Class of 1956 Lectureship Award.

-For the Presidential Awards
+For the Presidential Awards for Teaching Excellence:

 Elizabeth Capaldi Evans is associate professor of biology and animal behavior.
 Her scholarly focus is on the behavior of social insects - namely, honeybees.